 Virginia Sports Betting Bill Subject to Changes

-Go back to the beginning of March, and it looked highly likely that Virginia would join the likes of New Jersey and pass online sports betting bill.
+Go back to the beginning of March, and it looked highly likely that sports betting in Virginia would join the likes of New Jersey and pass online sports betting bill.
 It was on the verge of being passed into law.
 Governor Ralph Northam has been a big advocate of legalizing sports betting, insisting it can bring in some much-needed revenue to the Old Dominion State.
 However, Governor Northam was unhappy with a few aspects of the bill and has made some amendments and sent it back to lawmakers.

 What are the changes?

 It was believed that Northam simply wanted more sports betting tax revenue to help fund education, but a closer look at his amendments presents a different outlook.
 The major point that Northam seems to want to focus on is that NASCAR be defined as a major league sports franchise.
 They would join the current list, which includes the NBA, NFL, NHL, MLB, and Major League Soccer.